Escape-Technologies/py-multiauth/docs/index.md

 - Refresh Field Name (`refresh_field_name`): The name of the Field that contains the refresh token.
 The same field is used to fetch the refresh token during authentication and reauthentication.

-- Header Token Name (`header_token_name`): Sometimes, the token is returned in a Header instead of the GraphQL response body.
-This is the name of the Header containing the secret..

-- Cookie token name (`cookie_token_name`): Sometimes, the token is returned in a Cookie instead of the GraphQL response body.
-This is the name of the Cookie containing the secret..
+- Param Location (`token_name`): The name of the key that contains the token in the response request (can be nested)..

 - Param name (`param_name`): The name of the param in which the token will be inserted (default: `Authorization`).